 In 1924 Inglis tried to consult the Labadie Collection for her research but found it had remained boxed and untouched.
 Since the materials were too disorganized for use, she began what was to become her life-long work: the arrangement and custodianship of Jo Labadie's donation.
 Because Inglis was without archival or library training, her methods of organizing the material were personal and somewhat idiosyncratic.
 Nonetheless, she enriched the collection enormously by acquiring books, serials, pamphlets, letters, photographs, and other records of persons involved in radical movements.
 Moreover, Inglis corresponded extensively with her network of friends, soliciting their memoirs and documentation of significant events and people.
 During the period Inglis served as curator (1924-1952), the Labadie Collection grew perhaps by twenty-fold.

 In 1960 Edward C. Weber became Curator of the Labadie Collection.
 Following Inglis's earlier example, Weber initiated extensive correspondence with individuals, groups, and organizations active in publishing or disseminating radical literature.
-He was largely responsible for the collection's substantial holdings in the areas of civil rights, the student protests and anti-war movements of the tumultuous sixties, modern anarchist and socialist literature, as well as materials on gay liberation, radical feminism, pacifism, and ecology movements.
+He was largely responsible for the collection's substantial holdings in the areas of civil rights, the student protests and anti-war movements of the tumultuous sixties, modern anarchist and socialist literature, as well as LGBTQ, radical feminism, pacifism, and ecology movements.

 Weber retired in 2000, and Julie Herrada, who had been Assistant Curator since 1994, took over as the third Curator of the Labadie Collection.
 She maintains the growing collections, continues to add retrospective materials as well as those of contemporary movements, corresponds with researchers and donors throughout the world, creates exhibits, and exposes its treasures to as many people as possible.